BoyanBoychev/Basic-Hotel-System---PHP-MVC-Framework/README.md

     ('Suite', 150, 0),
     ('Family Room', 114, 0);

-5. Ensur that the database connection is correctly set up in app/models/UserModel.php and app/models/RoomModel.php - PDO connection settings should match your database credentials
+5. Ensure that the database connection is correctly set up in app/models/UserModel.php and app/models/RoomModel.php - PDO connection settings should match your database credentials
 6. Set up environment variables:
    - Create a .env file in the root directory of your project
    - Add the following configuration (adjust according to your setup):